victornas91/victornas91/README.md

 ---

 ### ⚡ Fun fact
-- I'm a Moebius Syndrome "survivor"
 - In love with automation of all sorts of things: machines, games, industry, home and boring office stuff!
+- Trying to be the best polymath of the neighbourhood!

 ---